3000 Club Road,

 Members and their guests only

-The Dunes golf course at Monterey Peninsula Country Club is a 1926 Seth Raynor layout that was completed by Alister MacKenzie’s partner, Robert Hunter.
-Remodeled by Rees Jones in 1999 and renovated by Fazio Design in 2016, MPCC's jewel now provides a vastly improved challenge.
+The Dunes golf course at Monterey Peninsula Country Club is a 1926 Seth Raynor layout that was completed by Alister MacKenzie’s partner, Robert Hunter, with advice from MacKenzie.
+Remodeled by Rees Jones in 1999 and renovated by Fazio Design in 2016, MPCC's jewel now provides a vastly different challenge to that originally envisaged by Seth Raynor.
 Described by the club as occupying “sacred ground,” the fairways of the Dunes course are sympathetically routed through woodland, around sand hills then along the Californian coastline.

 The par threes on the Dunes course comprise as fine a set of short holes as you could ever imagine on a golf course.
 The first of these, the 233-yard 4th, plays downhill to a “Biarritz” green, with sand protecting the right and left flanks of the putting surface.
 The 189-yard 7th also requires precision play off the tee to a plateau green that falls away on all sides.